Potatoes au gratin is the ultimate comfort food. Thinly sliced potatoes covered in a creamy cheese sauce and baked until

 - Bake for 1 hour.
 Remove foil and add the rest of the cheese.
 Bake an additional 15-20 minutes or until golden and bubbly.

-- Remove from the oven and let sit 10 minutes.
+- Remove from the oven and let sit for 10 minutes.
 Add more salt and pepper to taste and garnish with fresh parsley

 Amount Per Serving Calories 659Total Fat 48gSaturated Fat 30gTrans Fat 1gUnsaturated Fat 15gCholesterol 152mgSodium 604mgCarbohydrates 41gFiber 4gSugar 5gProtein 18g